Cabins and eco-resorts close to nature

 Chiefswood Park

-Six Nations of the Grand River invite you to explore a rare Carolinian forest, heritage river and scenic grassland landscapes surrounding Chiefswood Park, an immersive, natural and cultural destination.
+Six Nations of the Grand River invites you to explore a rare Carolinian forest, heritage river and scenic grassland landscapes surrounding Chiefswood Park, an immersive, natural and cultural destination.

-A variety of cozy log cabins can accommodate different family and group sizes, including two that are wheelchair accessible.
+A variety of cozy log cabins can accommodate different family and group sizes year-round, including two that are wheelchair accessible.

 Learn about Haudenosaunee history and culture through interactive programs, including a guided tour along the Grand River by canoe or kayak.